CAMB-DSbD/attestablelauncher/attestablelauncher_nointeraction/README.md

 ## Secure SSL-channel
 attestablelauncher_nointeract.py  and __cliRqExecProgInAtt_nointeract.py__
 interact over a secure channel built with the SSL protocol.
-The client is expected to have the certificate of the server from where it extracts the server's public key.
+The client is expected to have the certificate (see __bobServer.cert.pem__) of the server from where it extracts the server's public key.
+The creation of the secure channel expects the corresponding keys, certificates and keychains located in the __RESOURCE_DIRECTORY__.

 ## Hostname and port number